MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/advanced/using-crescendo-cmdlets.md

 ## Advanced use cases

 The Crescendo cmdlets are powerful tools that can be used in advanced scenarios to create configurations and build modules.
-There are several advanced in the `Experimental\HelpParsers` folder of the **Microsoft.PowerShell.Crescendo** module.
-These experimental examples show how you can parse the help output of a command-line tool and use that information to create a Crescendo configuration for a module that wrap the tool.
+There are several advanced examples in the `Experimental\HelpParsers` folder of the **Microsoft.PowerShell.Crescendo** module.
+These experimental examples show how you can parse the help output of a command-line tool and use that information to create a Crescendo configuration for a module that wraps the tool.
 The [README.md][README.md] file provides a detailed explanation of the design of these help parsers.

 You could use these help parsers in a CI/CD pipeline to build new versions of a module when the